Default S3 method:

 obtained along with other calculations similar to those described in CL21.

-Step 2 (sampling part): The remaining weight is filled by sampling vectors z according to Kernel SHAP weights renormalized to the values not yet covered by Step 1.
+Step 2 (sampling part): The remaining weight is filled by sampling vectors z according to Kernel SHAP weights normalized to the values not yet covered by Step 1.
 Together with the results from Step 1 - correctly weighted - this now forms a complete iteration as in CL21.
-The difference is that most mass is covered by exact calculations.
+The difference is that a significant part of the mass is covered by exact calculations.
 Afterwards, the algorithm iterates until convergence.
-The output of Step 1 is reused in every iteration, leading to an extremely efficient strategy.
+The output of Step 1 is reused in every iteration.

 evaluated.
 In this case, no sampling is required and the algorithm returns exact